F1 championship permutations: How Lando Norris can win title at Qatar Grand Prix on Sunday as Oscar Piastri, Max Verstappen try to stop McLaren driver

 Norris will be world champion with a race to spare if he is 26 points, or more, ahead of Piastri and 25 points in front of Verstappen after the Qatar Grand Prix (lights out at 4pm live on Sky Sports F1).
 That means he must gain four points on Piastri and effectively finish ahead of Verstappen.

+The title contenders start together at the head of the grid - Piastri on pole, Norris second and Verstappen third.

-The two most likely scenarios he can do this are by winning the race, as he would outscore his two rivals by at least seven points, or by finishing second ahead of Verstappen, with Piastri not on the podium.
+The two most-likely scenarios for Norris to clinch the title on Sunday are by winning the race, as he would outscore his two rivals by at least seven points, or by finishing second ahead of Verstappen, with Piastri not on the podium.

 F1 points system